nagakirankasi/Health-Analytics-Dashboard/index.md

-# Personal Health Dashboard
+# Health Analytics Dashboard

 ## Overview
-The **Personal Health Dashboard** is a simple web application that allows users to upload their health data (in CSV or Excel format) and predicts **whether they will lose or gain weight**, along with an estimate of the weight change in pounds.
+The **Personal Health Analytics Dashboard** is a simple web application that allows users to upload their health data (in CSV or Excel format) and predicts **whether they will lose or gain weight**, along with an estimate of the weight change in pounds.
 The app leverages **Streamlit** for an interactive front-end and employs **basic linear regression ML models** to provide predictions.

 ## Features
 - 📂 **Upload Health Data**: Users can upload CSV/Excel files containing health data.